 How To Make The DIY Plant Pot Covers

-1..
-The first thing to do is to work out how big you need the map plant pot cover to be to hide your plastic pot.
-In theory, you could plant straight into the bags as they are waterproof.
+Step 1: The first thing to do is work out how big you need the map plant pot cover to hide your plastic pot.
+Theoretically, you could plant straight into the bags as they are waterproof.
 But you could have problems with drainage, so I recommend using an inner plastic pot.

-Using a tape, measure the circumference of the pot at the widest point.
-Also measure the height of the pot.
+Using tape, measure the circumference of the pot at the widest point.
+Also, measure the height of the pot.

 My pot was 45 cm in circumference and 15cm in height.
-I added another couple of centimeters (47cm) to the circumference to allow the bag to slip over the pot easily.
+I added another couple of centimetres (47cm) to the measurement to allow the bag to slip over the pot easily.
 To allow enough paper to make the bottom of the bag and to allow for a turnover, I doubled the height measurement to 30cm.

-2. Next, I cut both my map paper and contact paper into sheets using these measurements of 47cm by 30cm.
+Step 2: Next, I cut my map paper and contact paper into sheets using these measurements of 47cm by 30cm.

-Top Tip: If making these as a personalized gift by using a map of a special place, think carefully about how the map will look when finished.
-You might want to make sure a certain town or village is in the center of the cut map.
+Top Tip: If making these as a personalized gift by using a map of a particular place, think carefully about how the map will look when finished.
+You might want to ensure a particular town or village is in the centre of the cut map.

-3. Next, remove the backing from the contact paper (sticky back plastic) and stick it to the back of the map slightly off-center.
-As the sticky back of the contact paper is used to join both ends of the map.
+Step 3: Remove the backing from the contact paper (sticky back plastic) and stick it to the back of the map slightly off-centre.
+The sticky back of the contact paper is used to join both ends of the map.

 Along the joining edge, overlap the contact paper by about 2cm.
 And along the top of the map, let the contact paper overlap by about 5mm.

-4. Next, fold over the overlapping contact paper on the top of the map to form a yellow edge.
+Step 4: Fold over the overlapping contact paper on the top of the map to form a yellow edge.
 If you want a different colour trim, use contact paper in another colour to match your decor.

-6. Next, fold over the top of the map by about 2 cms.
-This creates a nice coloured border on the top of the paper plant pot covers.
+Step 6: Next, fold over the top of the map by about two cm.
+This creates a nice coloured border on the paper plant pot covers.

-7. Next, lay the paper tube down flat.
-Then fold up the bottom of bag by about 12cm and create a crease along this fold.
+Step 7: Lay the paper tube down flat.
+Then fold up the bottom of the bag by about 12cm and create a crease along this fold.

-8. This next stage is the only slightly tricky bit of this papercraft.
-I could have folded the bottom of this map paper bag like my map luminary bags but this would have made them boxy.
+Step 8: This next stage is this papercraft’s only slightly tricky bit.
+I could have folded the bottom of this map paper bag like my map luminary bags, but this would have made them boxy.
 I wanted these DIY plant pot covers to look more round.

-To do this, I first opened up the map tube and then folded in the paper at the base along the crease fold I made.
+To do this, I opened the map tube and then folded it in the paper at the base along the crease fold I made.
 I pinched the paper at the crease and then made small triangles of the paper and folded it as I went around.

-You will end up with about 3 triangle flaps on the base which are then just stuck down with duck tape.
+You will end up with about three triangle flaps on the base, then stuck down with duck tape.

-These map plant pot covers are waterproof due to the contact paper lining, but I would still use a saucer at the bottom of your pot to make sure.
+These map plant pot covers are waterproof due to the contact paper lining, but I would still use a saucer at your pot’s bottom to ensure.

-As these map plant pot bags only took 10 minutes to make and I have a lot of old maps, I made some more in different sizes and colours.
-These upcycled road map bags are surprisingly sturdy and would make fun storage buckets, as well as plant pot covers.
+As these map plant pot bags only took 10 minutes to make, and I have a lot of old maps, I made some more in different sizes and colours.
+These upcycled road map bags are surprisingly sturdy and would make fun storage buckets and plant pot covers.

-If you liked these upcycled road map plant pot covers, then you should check out my paper vases which also only take 10 mins to make.
+If you liked these upcycled road map plant pot covers, you should check out my paper vases, which only take 10 mins to make.
 Or you can use old road maps to make unique personalised DIY paper gift bags.

-You can also find my crafts on the DIY idea center.
+You can also find my crafts in the DIY idea center.